catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 [ ] update readme.md screenshots
 [ ] try db constant connection
-year inconsitencies (check should show these as well)
+year inconsitencies (check should show these as well) the pretender doesnt register as alternate test replace ....

 [x] when repacking groups add group at the beginning of song [x] live details should not be active if the song is not based on a live